abhisheksingh87/starter-cookbook/content/best-practices/spring-boot-testing-notes.md

 ## Isolate the functionality to be tested by limiting the context of loaded frameworks/components.

-1. Often times, it is sufficient to use jUnit without loading any additional frameworks.  **You only need to annotate your test with @Test**.
+1. As a first step in creating tests, it is sufficient to use jUnit without loading any additional frameworks.  **You only need to annotate your test with @Test**.
    In the code snipped below, there is no database interactions, and CustomerRepository loads data from the classpath.

     ```java